Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/light-clients-bridges/slides.md

 ### Trustless

-Trustless is the goal,<br/>like almost everything in web3.
+Trustless is the goal,<br />like almost everything in web3.

 </pba-col>
 </pba-cols>